If you have kids, chances are you have some old, worn out markers around your house.

 Once the markers are separated into groups, put them upside down into jars.
 I used baby food jars.
 You could also use small mason jars.

-Next, add water and let them sit like that for 24 hours.
-Keep in mind, more water will create lighter paint colors.
+Then, add water and let the makers sit like that for 24 hours.

 After 24 hours or so, remove the markers.